tvieregge/notes/the_mind_illuminated.md

 and awareness at different scopes of focus.
 Always try to keep awareness open.
 If attention moves away from the goal *gently* bring it back.

-1. Focus on the present - Anything is good, as lng as it is in the present.
+1. Focus on the present - Anything is good, as long as it is in the present.
 Give priority to sensations over thoughts.
 2. Focus on the body - Any sesation related to the body is good.
 3. Bodily sensations related to the breath - Same as 2, but limited.